Cray-HPE/prodmgr/man/prodmgr.8.rst

 DESCRIPTION
 ===========

-prodmgr is the CLI for Shasta product deletion and product activation.
+prodmgr is the CLI for Shasta product deletion .
 It works by running a generic product deletion utility container image that provides the functionality that can delete a given version of a given product.
-For product activation, prodmgr launches a product-specific utility container image that provides activation functionality.

 ARGUMENTS
 =========